TVM and Down Payments Overview

 Disclaimer: If you’re a car salesman and you’re ready this, it’s nothing personal.
 We like you, really.

-A line I hear over and over again:
+A line I hear over and over again on down payments:

 “Yeah, but the down payment will reduce my monthly payments” – Yes, but only in a directly proportional relationship.
 There is no getting over on the dealership finance team.